Monday, April 27, 2009

 When the guests arrived, we took them to the Jolly Roger Tattoo Parlour.

-I made the sign in Word, and used this font and these dingbats.
+I made the sign in Word, and using fonts I downloaded.
 Printed it on cardstock and then cut the edges zig-zag... the final touch was adding brown ink around the sides.

 Here, little pirates could choose a tattoo (we got some similar to these), get a scar drawn on (using a black eyeliner pencil), and pick out a black sash (they got to take these home, too).
 I had glitter hair spray on hand for the girls.
 They could also dress up with some other items that I had on hand, such as bandanas.
 I had the mirror from my bathroom set up so they could check themselves out.
 The sheets were hanging on a string I had strung up between two trees.